 This is why Google’s cracked down on shady techniques in recent years by rolling out its infamous updates, like Penguin and Panda.

-These days, if you’re caught using black hat SEO tricks, your site is likely to be severely penalised or, worse, get wiped off the face of Google entirely.
+These days, if you’re caught using black hat SEO tricks, your site is likely to be severely penalised by Google or, worse, get wiped off the face of search results pages entirely.

 So, should you ignore black hat SEO completely?

-In this blog post, we define what black hat SEO is, how it’s evolved, and how to engineer truly sustainable SEO success with white hat SEO.
+In this blog post, we define what black hat SEO is, how it’s evolved, how it differs from grey hat SEO, and how to engineer truly sustainable SEO success with white hat SEO.

 What is Black Hat SEO?